Basic Policyholder Guidelines

 – The policy specifications schedule

-– In life insurance contracts, the application form and the commercial illustration are also part of the policy
+– In life insurance contracts, the application form and the commercial illustration are also part of the policy - Before you enter into agreement with an insurer:

 – Carefully read your policy document